JoshMarino/gazebo_and_ros_control/README.md

     <child link="camera_link"/>
   </joint>
 ```
-A new transmission needs to be added to account for the actuation of the new joint.
+A new transmission needs to be added to account for the actuation of the added joint3:

 ```
   <transmission name="tran3">